Audre Lorde: Theory

 While acknowledging that the differences between women are wide and varied, most of Lorde's works are concerned with two subsets that concerned her primarily – race and sexuality.
 In Ada Gay Griffin and Michelle Parkerson's documentary A Litany for Survival: The Life and Work of Audre Lorde, Lorde says, "Let me tell you first about what it was like being a Black woman poet in the '60s, from jump.
 It meant being invisible.
 It meant being really invisible.
 It meant being doubly invisible as a Black feminist woman and it meant being triply invisible as a Black lesbian and feminist".

-In her essay "The Erotic as Power", written in 1978 and collected in Sister Outsider, Lorde theorizes the Erotic as a site of power for women only when they learn to release it from its suppression and embrace it.
+In her essay "The Erotic as Power", written in 1978 and collected in Sister Outsider, Lorde theorizes the Erotic as a site of power for women only when they learn to release it from its suppression and embrace it, without the sexualized meaning it often holds in mainstream society.
 She proposes that the Erotic needs to be explored and experienced wholeheartedly, because it exists not only in reference to sexuality and the sexual, but also as a feeling of enjoyment, love, and thrill that is felt towards any task or experience that satisfies women in their lives, be it reading a book or loving one's job.
 She dismisses "the false belief that only by the suppression of the erotic within our lives and consciousness can women be truly strong.
 But that strength is illusory, for it is fashioned within the context of male models of power."
 She explains how patriarchal society has misnamed it and used it against women, causing women to fear it.
 Women also fear it because the erotic is powerful and a deep feeling.
 Women must share each other's power rather than use it without consent, which is abuse.
 They should do it as a method to connect everyone in their differences and similarities.
 Utilizing the erotic as power allows women to use their knowledge and power to face the issues of racism, patriarchy, and our anti-erotic society.
+She claims that the erotic can be used as a source of power for women to live with passion in all areas of their life.
+With the erotic guiding life, Lorde encourages women to use the erotic as a compass to identify what holds value in women's lives.
+Furthermore, Lorde criticizes the idea of compulsory heterosexuality and the idea that women's happiness will come through marriage, god, or religion.
+The idea of the erotic will empower women to not settle for what is conventionally expected or safe leaning into the idea of resisting patriarchal values put in place over women and their sexuality.
+Lorde sees the suppression of the erotic or conformity to heterosexual norms as a form of control over women.
+In order to assume control over oneself, she urges women to reclaim the erotic and assert control.
+She erases the erotic differences that lie between varying sexualities in order to promote these desires as a creative force for revolutionary change.